Skip to main content

 export class RichTextComponent implements OnInit, OnDestroy {

-// initialize container for RichText
+// container for RichText

 @ViewChild("richtext_container", { static: true }) richtext_container!: ElementRef;